imbaggaarm/zshrc-auto-sync/README.md

         ```
         ./sync_zshrc.sh
         ```
-    3. Change the content of `~/.zshrc` or `~/.zsh/` and check whether new changes are commited and pushed to the remote repository.
+    3. Change the content of `~/.zshrc` or `~/.zsh/` and check whether new changes are committed and pushed to the remote repository.

 5. **Modify launchd property list file (com.[username].auto-sync-zshrc.plist)**
     - Replace `imbaggaarm` with the username in your local machine.